WICG/attribution-reporting-api/AGGREGATE.md

 trigger-side pieces.

 Final keys will be restricted to a maximum of 128 bits.
-This means that hex strings in the JSON should be limited to at most 32 digits.
+This means that hex strings in the JSON must be limited to at most 32 digits.

 ### Attribution trigger registration